Kingsley Coman

 Trained at Paris Saint-Germain's academy, Coman moved to Juventus in 2014 on the expiration of his contract, winning the Serie A and Coppa Italia in his first season in Italy.
-In August 2015, he transferred on loan to Bayern Munich, then permanently, winning seven Bundesliga, three DFB-Pokal, four DFL-Supercup and the 2020 UEFA Super Cup titles.
-He won the 2019–20 UEFA Champions League by scoring the only goal in the final against his former club Paris Saint-Germain.
+In August 2015, he transferred on loan to Bayern Munich, then permanently, winning eight Bundesliga, three DFB-Pokal, and six DFL-Supercup titles.
+He won the 2019–20 UEFA Champions League by scoring the only goal in the final against Paris Saint-Germain, and won the UEFA Super Cup and FIFA Club World Cup later that year.
+He won the league title in his first 11 seasons as a professional, until the 2023–24 Bundesliga season.

 Coman earned 39 caps and scored 11 goals in France's youth teams, from under-16 to under-21 levels.
-He made his debut for the senior team in November 2015 and represented the nation at UEFA Euro 2016, where they reached the final, as well as Euro 2020 and the 2022 FIFA World Cup, again making the final.
+He made his debut for the senior team in November 2015 and represented the nation at UEFA Euro 2016, where they reached the final, as well as Euro 2020, the 2022 FIFA World Cup (again making the final) and Euro 2024.

-He is also notable as having won a league title each and every season since becoming a professional footballer.
+Early life

+Kingsley Coman was born on 13 June 1996 in Paris, to parents from Guadeloupe.

 Club career

-Early years
+Early career

-Born in Paris to parents from Guadeloupe, Coman began his career with US Sénart-Moissy in 2002, at the age of six.
+Coman began his career with US Sénart-Moissy in 2002, at the age of six.